 - Diplomatic and Consular staff with assigned missions in the country, while they remain on duty.

 - Passengers using private, noncommercial aviation as long as the aircraft fulfills the following requirements: the trip must be for sport, leisure, tourism and business purposes, and the aircraft must not weigh more than thirty thousand (30,000) pounds and have a maximum capacity of 12 passengers.

 The departure tax is US$20.
-In most cases, however, it is already included in your airline ticket fare.
+It is already included in your airline ticket fare.

 The country code is +1.
 There are three area codes: 809, 829, and 849.